RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

         done = False
         obs, _ = self._env.reset(seed=trial)
 ```
-Figure: Training Loop Reproducibility.
+Figure 2: Training Loop Reproducibility.

-Figure _, demonstrates that in order to reproduce the training of both models, the environment state, environment versions and network shall be seeded to provide consistent and repeatable training randomisation.
+Figure 2, demonstrates that in order to reproduce the training of both models, the environment state, environment versions and network shall be seeded to provide consistent and repeatable training randomisation.
 If single or multiple trials are run, the final result (averaged if multiple trials are used), results across separate training runs shall be comparable.

 ### 3.3 Algorithm Implementations